Table of Contents

-As a significant document on the use of mouthwashes and their hygienic basis against coronavirus, the "Strategic action plan for the period of de-escalation COVID-19", published by the Spanish Council of Dentists, indicates a series of prophylactic measures for the dental clinic that includes in its third section, the rinsing with CPC before, during and after the treatments to the patients.
+As a significant document on the use of mouthwashes and their hygienic basis against coronavirus, the "Strategic action plan for the de-escalation period COVID-19", published by the Spanish Dental Council, indicates a series of prophylactic measures for the dental clinic that includes in its third section, rinsing with CPC before, during and after patient treatments.

 Kin products with cetylpyridinium chloride: